This information is intended for use by health professionals

 Human protein content 5 – 50 g/l of which at least 95% is IgG.

-Each vial contains 500 IU human anti-D immunoglobulin.
+Each vial contains nominally 500 IU human anti-D immunoglobulin.

-One ml contains 250 IU human anti-D immunoglobulin.
+One ml contains at least 250 IU human anti-D immunoglobulin.

 D-Gam 250 micrograms/ml solution for injection: